pasha112sergey/depop_extension/README.md

 ### Problem statement

 My father owns an e-commerce business where he sells belts, belt buckles, and necklaces on Etsy, Amazon, and eBay.
-As a member of the younger generation, I saw an opportunity: **depop.com**.
+As a member of the younger generation, I saw an opportunity to expand his business: **depop.com**.

 This is a newer, less established platform marketed as an online thrift store where people sell their used items.
 I've been shopping on it for years now, and I noticed that my dad's choice of Western styles could score big on the platform.
 I introduced him to the opportunity, but he was reluctant to learn the ins and outs of this new website.
 To test the waters, he gave me some of his samples and defective items to sell.
 Seeing as depop is a more casual platform where people don't put a lot of effort into their listings, I put them up with terrible pictures for dirt cheap, and waited.

 As I suspected, they sold almost instantly!
 I also discovered that depop's policy is extremely friendly towards sellers: low fees, and buyer pays shipping.
-This way, I could list the items for small prices, yet still keep a nice profit margin.
+This way, I could list the items for low prices, yet still keep a nice profit margin.

 However, a problem quickly surfaced.
 With me being busy at Stony Brook with classes, activites, and the rest of college life, I had very little time to actually process orders.
 For each order, I had to get the shipping label, username, item, and manually send an email to my dad.
-Now this doesn't seem like much, but on especially good sales days, this took up to 30 minutes of monotonous, repetitive labor.
+Now this doesn't seem like much, but on especially good sales days, this took up to 30 minutes of monotonous, repetitive "labor".
 Sure, time I had, but time I didn't want to spend.

 ### Solution